 A 2015 animal study linked coriander seed extracts with pain-relieving effects.
 Researchers associate pain relief from the several flavonoids and compounds that stimulate antioxidant activity.

-How is Cilantro and Coriander Good For Gout?
+How are Cilantro and Coriander Good For Gout?

-Cilantro and coriander is helpful to gout sufferers because of its ability to enhance detoxification, treat urinary tract infections and reduce inflammation.
+Cilantro and coriander are helpful to gout sufferers because of its ability to enhance detoxification, treat urinary tract infections and reduce inflammation.